shemuelong/ReverseInteger/README.md

 # ReverseInteger
-Reverses an Integer (typed in) using a stack.
-Short program that demonstrates basic stack functions
+Reverses an Integer using a stack; a short program that demonstrates basic stack functions